An audacious Indian

 Birth of the first international cricketer from Jharkhand.
 When a call-up to the national side came, MS Dhoni wasted no time in asserting himself, smashing identical scores of 148 against Pakistan in his fifth ODI and his fifth Test.
-His audacious approach at the crease, and the success he achieved with that intent, immediately drew comparisons with Adam Gilchrist.
+His audacious approach at the crease, and the success he achieved, immediately drew comparisons with Adam Gilchrist.
 Only three years into international cricket, Dhoni was appointed India's one-day and T20 captain.
-He led India to victory in the World Twenty20 and the CB Series.
-He took over the Test captaincy in 2008 and oversaw memorable series wins over Australia, England and New Zealand, and India went on to become No.1 in the format.
-But he was also in charge when they lost the top ranking in an embarrassing fashion with eight straight overseas losses to England and Australia in 2011 and 2012.
-However, he is likely to be remembered most for leading India to the World Cup title in 2011.
-He captained India to a 4-0 whitewash of Australia at home in 2013, then unbeaten to the Champions Trophy title, and to the World T20 final the following year - at the tail-end of which, during the tour of Australia, he gave up the captaincy and announced his retirement from Test cricket
+He led India to victory in the World Twenty20 in 2007 and the CB Series the following year.
+He took over the Test captaincy later in 2008 and oversaw memorable series wins over Australia, England and New Zealand, and India went on to become No.1 in the format.
+But Dhoni was also in charge when they lost the top ranking in embarrassing fashion, with eight straight overseas losses to England and Australia in 2011 and 2012.
+However, he is likely to be best remembered for leading India to the World Cup title in 2011.
+He captained India to a 4-0 whitewash of Australia at home and then unbeaten to the Champions Trophy title, both in 2013, and to the World T20 final the following year - at the tail-end of which, during the tour of Australia, he gave up the captaincy and announced his retirement from Test cricket

 The end of an era.
 That might be over-egging it slightly, but it felt as if Steve Waugh had been batting forever when he was finally dismissed for the first time in the series, bowled by England's debutant seamer Angus Fraser in the third Test at Edgbaston.
 It ended 13 hours, four minutes and 393 runs of sheer pain - those 393 runs without being dismissed are an Ashes record.
 Wisden Cricket Monthly said it was like "watching the final episode of a very long-running serial, the end of which had never realistically been forecast".
 Sadly for England, Waugh commissioned umpteen sequels.